 Their collaboration began as a way to provide online worship with their congregations.
 Soon, these pastors learned that the effort was also a source of learning and support for them.

 Some heroes play the bagpipes.
 Others make face shields for healthcare workers.
 Many heroes humble themselves by wearing a mask.
-Meet some Michigan United Methodist heroes and tell us of some you know.
+Meet some Michigan United Methodist heroes and tell us of… Continue Reading Michigan’s COVID Heroes in action

 Why are you a United Methodist?
 One reason the Rev. Jack Harnish is a United Methodist is his love for the many projects that are supported by the apportionment system.